 While strip hair transplant would necessarily result in a linear scar in the back and side of the head, the Follicular unit extraction (FUE) methods of hair transplantation do not result in a linear scar thus enabling the ability to cut the hair on the back and sides of the head short.
 There is no linear scars to hide.

 FUE is, however, a very labor-intensive technique that relies heavily upon the skill of a physician.
 Many hair restoration clinics do not use FUE for this reason.
-However, FUE machines have been developed as an attempt to automate the process.
+It is for this reason that entrepreneurs got involved with attempts to brute force the process to emphasize speed.

 FUE is a group of techniques involving a small round punch that extracts groups of between one and four hairs from areas of your body that are highly resistant to balding.
 The physician then moves these hairs to the balding areas of your head.
 In California, the punch cutting involved in FUE is considered a form of surgery.
-As such, only a licensed physician can perform it.
+As such, only a licensed physicians should perform FUE surgery.
 The procedure’s success or failure relies heavily upon respecting the integrity of every graft pulled from your body, from when it is extracted to when it is given a new home on your head.
-Handling the grafts roughly, air drying the grafts and other shortcuts can compromise the integrity of your donor hair and endanger the success of the procedure.
+Handling the grafts roughly, air drying the grafts and other shortcuts can compromise the integrity of your donor hair and endanger the success of the hair transplant.

-Neograft is a hair restoration device marketed to those seeking FUE hair transplants.
+Neograft is a hair restoration device marketed to those seeking FUE hair transplant.
 Proponents claim that the machines speed up the highly delicate process of FUE hair restoration.
-The Neograft hair transplant process works thusly:
+The Neograft hair transplant process works thus:

 - A rotating punch turns through an electromechanical device.